ahmadrosid/readclip/README.md

 ![demo](https://readclip.site/img/readclip.png)

-## Before and after Readclip!
+## Before and after ReadClip!

 Before:

-- It's hard to read news because fo widget, ads and a lot distractions.
+- It's hard to read news because of widgets, ads, and many other distractions.
-- Easily forget something that you have read online before.
+- It's easy to forget something you have read online before.
-- You save some links but it broken because the website is down, or content removed.
+- You save some links, but they become broken because the website is down or the content is removed.

 After:

-- Reading news or blog post it easier than before.
+- Reading news or blog posts is easier than before.
-- No more forgeting the article that you have read before, you can find it through tags ord hostname of the links you've saved.
+- You no longer have to worry about forgetting articles you've read, as you can find them through tags or the hostnames of the links you've saved.
-- No more loosing the broken links.
+- No more losing broken links.

 ## Why?